octo-technology/OpenTezos/docs/tezos-basics/economics_and_reward.md

 ## Transaction cost

 Each Tezos transaction has a cost.
 The user includes a gas fee when he submits his transaction.
 Bakers choose transactions with a minimal fee filter.
-If the baker chooses this transaction, he will add the operation to the block and will propagate it.
+If the baker chooses a transaction, he will add the operation to the block and will propagate it.
 These fees are used to pay the bakers.
 They are calculated with the following formula [1](https://opentezos.com/tezos-basics/economics_and_reward#references):
 ```
 fees >= (minimal_fees + minimal_nanotez_per_byte * size + minimal_nanotez_per_gas_unit * gas)
 ```
-By default a transaction have this values:
+The transaction default values are:
 ```
 minimal_fees = 0.000 1ꜩ (100µꜩ)
 minimal_nanotez_per_gas_unit = 100nꜩ/gu (0.000 000 1ꜩ/gu)